 If your property is registered in joint tenancy with right of survivorship (meaning both spouses are equal owners) on the death of your spouse, you automatically assume full ownership of the property.
 This will reduce probate fees.

-Your financial advisor can provide you with more information about the implications of transferring your spouse’s assets.
+I can provide you with more information about the implications of transferring your spouse’s assets.

 As described above, there are special tax rules that allow for the tax-free transfer of assets to a surviving spouse.
 Different rules apply where the deceased does not have a surviving spouse.
-Under tax law, death will result in a deemed disposition of all assets at Fair Market Value and they will be tax payable unless there is a surviving spouse and in a more limited sense, where there are surviving minor children or adult children with a disability.
+Under tax law, death will result in a deemed disposition of all assets at Fair Market Value and they will be tax payable unless there is a surviving spouse and, in a more limited sense, where there are surviving minor children or adult children with a disability.

 The proceeds of a person’s estate cannot be distributed to beneficiaries until all estate debts have been paid and tax is usually the largest debt.
 This can present difficulties if there is not enough cash in the estate to satisfy the tax bill which may mean selling estate assets.
-Where there are non-registered assets such as real estate there may be capital gains that arise and where there are registered assets such as RRSPs or RRIFs, the full market values will be taxed.
+Where there are non-registered assets such as real estate, there may be capital gains that arise and where there are registered assets such as RRSPs or RRIFs, the full market values will be taxed.
 Consequently, the beneficiaries may not receive what the deceased intended.
 In the case of a family home, the Principal Residence Exemption will often serve to protect any of the gains from tax.

 Probate fees are the provincial/territorial death taxes levied on the value of a deceased’s estate.
-Although taxes cannot be avoided, there are ways to avoid or reduce probate fees by having assets pass outside the estate such as having a named beneficiary on registered funds such as RRSPs and life insurance.
+Although taxes cannot be avoided, there are ways to avoid or reduce probate fees by having assets pass outside the estate, such as having a named beneficiary on registered funds such as RRSPs and life insurance.
 Having assets registered in Joint Tenancy will also result in assets passing outside the estate.